Maine shooting suspect Robert Card found dead after 2-day manhunt, officials say

 "Like many people, I'm breathing a sigh of relief that Robert Card is no longer a threat to anyone," Mills said.

-Hundreds of state and local police and federal agents have been involved in the manhunt since the shootings Wednesday night.
+Hundreds of state and local police and federal agents had been involved in the manhunt since the shootings Wednesday night.

+Attorney General Merrick Garland said in a statement late Friday night that "although we are grateful that the suspect in this case no longer poses a threat, we know that nothing can bring back the lives he stole or undo the terror he inflicted."

 For several hours Thursday night, heavily armed police had surrounded a house in Bowdoin, a small town where the suspect was from, about 35 minutes from Lewiston, but they completed their search there without finding him.